jason-p-cress/NagiosMediator/README.txt

 If you have defined multiple metric definitions that use the same CSV file, and the CSV header information / columns do not match between

-The default metric configuration includes an example for networkUtilization, but this CSV file does not have an associated model configuration.
-If desired, the user can modify the model and include this data as well.
-The structure of the networkUtilization CSV file is as follows:

-	networkUtilization	timestamp,host name,interface,inbound utilization,outbound utilization

-In general, default monitors for servers do not include network utilization data.
-If you are monitoring network devices, this information is usually included by default.
+A note about Network Utilization in Nagios - In general, default monitors for servers do not include network utilization data.
+For network devices (router/switch), this information is usually included by default.
 Also, the VMware default monitors include aggregate network utilization.
 The example metric definition file included in this distribution includes entries for both network device utilization (using the Network Switch / Router wizard provided in Nagios) and for VMWare network utilization (enabled by default using the Nagios VMWare wizard).

 ... more documentation to follow